DecisionsDev/decisions-on-graalvm/README.md

 ## Execute the decision service runner
 You should observe the same output given by the native flavor compared to the Java decision service runner in its bytecode flavor.
-The expected gains - that depend on the Java application - are about the startup time and speed.
+The expected gains - that depend on the Java application - are about the startup time reduction and speed.